Mariam-Katamashvili/Social-Network/README.md

 - The timeline will display posts from the user and the users they follow.
 - Users can search for other users to follow and see their posts in their timeline.

-### Notifications

-- Users can receive notifications for new followers, likes, comments, and mentions in posts.
-- Real-time notifications can be implemented using WebSocket technology for an enhanced user experience.

 ## Getting Started